• Home

 Code works the same way.
 Idiomatic code is easy to read not because it’s “correct,” but because it matches chunks already stored in the developer’s long-term memory.

-And what makes a pattern idiomatic is shaped by external factors: the language’s design intent, standard library conventions, and the community’s repeated choices.
-It’s not simply “familiar because it’s used a lot” — it’s that convergence driven by multiple forces created that familiarity.
+What makes a pattern idiomatic is shaped by external factors: the language’s design intent, standard library conventions, the community’s repeated choices.
+It’s not simply “familiar because it’s used a lot.”
+Convergence driven by multiple forces created that familiarity.
 This is also why project-specific unique patterns or overly creative code are hard to read.
-When existing chunks don’t match, the brain has to decompose everything into individual elements for processing, and working memory saturates almost instantly.
+When existing chunks don’t match, the brain has to decompose everything into individual elements, and working memory saturates almost instantly.

 System 1 and System 2: Intuition and Analysis

-This is where Daniel Kahneman’s dual process theory becomes relevant.
+This is where Daniel Kahneman’s dual process theory comes in.
 Kahneman divided human thinking into two systems:

 Most of our everyday judgments are handled by System 1.
-Driving a car, or sensing your partner’s mood from a single word over the phone — that’s all System 1.
-When encountering new information, System 1 doesn’t create entirely new patterns; it matches against patterns already stored.
+Driving a car, sensing your partner’s mood from a single word over the phone.
+When encountering new information, System 1 doesn’t create new patterns; it matches against patterns already stored.

 When System 1 gets stuck, that’s when System 2 gets called in.
-The moment you consciously think “what is this?” and begin analyzing — that’s System 2 engaging.
-And when you apply this framework to code reading, it explains a remarkable amount.
+The moment you consciously think “what is this?” and start analyzing, that’s System 2 engaging.
+Apply this framework to code reading, and a lot starts to make sense.

 Readable code is code that’s mostly processed by System 1’s pattern recognition, with minimal System 2 involvement.

-When skilled developers read code, familiar patterns are handled automatically by System 1. for loops, if-else branches, map/filter/reduce chaining, try-catch blocks — these have been seen thousands of times, so they’re processed without conscious effort.
-System 2 stays in a comfortable low-power mode, simply approving the information that System 1 surfaces.
+When skilled developers read code, familiar patterns are handled automatically by System 1. for loops, if-else branches, map/filter/reduce chaining, try-catch blocks.
+These have been seen thousands of times, so they’re processed without conscious effort.
+System 2 stays in a comfortable low-power mode, just approving the information that System 1 surfaces.

 But when an unexpected pattern appears, things change.